 While there are many tools to assess a company, a SWOT analysis is a well-known method that can lend interesting insights into the company’s potential.
 The SWOT analysis for stocks evaluates the investment viability of a company from the following angles:

-In this blog, I will elaborate more on how to do a SWOT analysis of a company to further aid you in the decision-making process.
-Read On!
+In this blog, let’s understand more on how to do a SWOT analysis of a company to help in investment decisions.

 While investing, you must understand the strengths of the company in which you are investing.
 For many successful businesses, leveraging the strength or key focus area has helped them become big.
 Eventually, this has resulted in them being market leaders in their space and hence a viable investment avenue for investors.
 Following are some of the critical factors that may be considered as strength while evaluating a name –